 Family Saturdays

-On identified Saturdays, all KIPP Academy Elementary School students are strongly encouraged to attend Saturday School from 9:00am – 12:30pm with a parent/guardian or a sibling over the age of 18 (see full calendar for identified dates).
+On identified Saturdays, all KIPP Academy Elementary School students are strongly encouraged to attend Saturday School with a parent/guardian or a sibling over the age of 18 (see full calendar for identified dates).
 Students do not need to wear school uniforms on Saturdays.
 Saturday School is an opportunity for families and students to come together for school-related activities, events, and workshops.
-It fosters a sense of community among the families in a grade.
+It fosters a sense of community among the families in a grade

 School Closings